-And even better, you don’t need bucket-loads of time, money or have to travel far to do it.
-No matter where you live.
+You don’t need bucket-loads of time, money or have to travel far to wild camp.

 The options for wild camping are endless - from cliff top views to lapping beach waves and forest canopies.
 But if you’re a wild camping virgin (or fairly new to the wild camping concept) then knowing how to choose a spot, can be helpful.
 So you feel better armed to get outside, and get exploring.